Three Chain Selection Rules

 However, the rule is called heaviest chain, not longest chain, which begs two questions: what makes a chain heavy, and why is it important.

 As for why we need the heaviest chain rule?
 The short answer is that a small miner can cheaply create very long chains, much longer than the honest network, by manipulating the difficulty adjustment to make block production very easy.
-This attack will create a very long chain, but a very light one too.
+This attack will create a very long chain, but it will also be very light.
 The accumulated weights do not measure how many blocks were created, but how much work was put into them.
 It doesn't matter how cleverly the small miner manipulates the difficulty adjustment, they cannot spend more work than the rest of the network.
 We will revisit this attack in more detail at the end of the section.

 Interestingly, in the original Bitcoin white paper, Satoshi missed this attack and proposed the longest chain rule (despite discussing difficulty adjustment).
 Fortunately, in the two years between the white paper and the launch of the actual network, this issue was noticed and fixed.